rebsonoliveira/sql-server/samples/features/security/contoso-clinic/README.md

 ####How did that work?
 ##### Connection String
 Our connection string for our application now contains `Column Encryption Setting=Enabled` which instructs the driver to automatically encrypt parameters targeting encrypted columns and decrypt any results retrieved from encrypted columns, without code changes.
 Don't forget this for your app if you intend to use Always Encrypted functonality.
+For more information this feature, [see our blog](https://blogs.msdn.microsoft.com/sqlsecurity/2016/07/11/always-encrypted-in-azure-sql-database-is-generally-available/).

 ### Row Level Security (RLS)